dustinpfister/videoground-beta-world/README.md

 # VideoGround Beta world video files

 I have made an electron.js powered program that I aim to use to make little video projects that for now I am just simply calling [videoground](https://github.com/dustinpfister/videoground).
-So then I should start making some content with this programe then, rather than putting this off until a later revision is done that might not even come.
+So then I should start making some content with this program then, rather than putting this off until a later revision is done that might not even come.

 This is then a collection of files to use with videoground to create frames that can then be used with a program like ffmpeg to create a final video file.
 Additional tools like [espeak](https://en.wikipedia.org/wiki/ESpeak), [audacity](https://en.wikipedia.org/wiki/Audacity_%28audio_editor%29), [musescore](https://en.wikipedia.org/wiki/MuseScore) and so forth can then be used to create audio tracks for a finished product as well.
-Also as of late revisions of videoground \( R10+ \)I can now both read and write additional data on a frame by frame basis which includes audio sample data.
+Also as of late revisions of videoground \( R10+ \) I can now both read and write additional data on a frame by frame basis which includes audio sample data.

 <div align="center">